 Tyre Repair

 A tyre puncture or a flat tyre is when a pneumatic radial deflates causing the wheel’s rim to ride on the ground or on the tyre tread.
 This could result in losing control of your vehicle or permanent damage to the tyre and wheel.
-Without a tyre repair or puncture repair, your vehicle is a danger to you, and everyone around you.
+Without a repair, your vehicle is a danger to you, and everyone around you.

 Can my tyre be repaired?